 Auberge Kasbah Chez Amaliya sits under the mountains of the Ammeln Valley and offers suites around a large pool as well as a popular restaurant.
 The Dutch owner, Liesbeth, is a mine of useful tips and information on the local area.

 El Malara is a French-owned property, built in a modern country house style with a pool with nine rooms, including what they call the sheepfold – a small space incorporating 6 beds ideal for a group or family.

 Despite the abundant local produce, Tafraoute is no culinary capital.
 Other than eating at your hotel, a solid option is La Kasbah on the Route Imiane (R107) which heads out of town towards the painted rocks.
 The menu mirrors those of tourists restaurants up and down the country, but the quality is good, the prices are reasonable and beer and wine are served.
 Popular with backpackers, bikers and hikers, there are always plenty of people to share travellers’ tales and tips with.

 Tafraoute is known for colourful embroidered babouche slippers – the patterns indicate the wearer’s marital status.
 Market day is Wednesday, an opportunity both to pick up souvenirs and see locals buying and selling essential provisions.

 Although the town of Tafraoute won’t occupy much more than a day of sightseeing, it is a great base from which to explore the surrounding area and learn more about the Soussi way of life.
-Often combined on a road trip with its near neighbour Taroudant, Tafraoute is a more modest town offering fewer urban activities and instead plenty of opportunity to explore the peaks and valleys of the Anti Atlas region.
+Often combined on a road trip with its near neighbor Taroudant, Tafraoute is a more modest town offering fewer urban activities and instead plenty of opportunities to explore the peaks and valleys of the Anti Atlas region.